joebui/personal-page/blog/2022-02-11-email-management/index.md

 The solution for this is to clean up Inbox as much as possible.

-- Most of your mails don't need to stay in Inbox (newsletter, reminder, e-commernce, billing confirmation,...) and you can simply `archive` them or even `delete` once you finish reading.
+- Most of your mails don't need to stay in Inbox (newsletter, reminder, e-commerce, billing confirmation,...) and you can simply `archive` them or even `delete` once you finish reading.
 - `Archive` is suitable for mail you won't read again but will **need it in far future for evidence or verification** such as billing
 - `Delete` works best for **read-once** mail like advertisement or calendar's event
 - You can keep mails you will follow up in near future (should NOT be over 1 month) in Inbox for quick access and reminding.